Royal High School (Washington)

 Royal High School is a public high school located in Royal City, Washington that serves 417 students in grades 9–12.
 77% of the students are Hispanic, while 22% are white.

+History

+In 2022, Royal High School finished construction of a new gymnasium, and released it to the public.
+They hosted a ribbon cutting ceremony at 7PM, January 19; officially marking the first day of their gymnasium.